tiny8877/okta.github.io/_source/_posts/2019-04-16-graphql-api-with-aspnetcore.md

 ### Create Your ASP.NET Core API Models

-Inside your `Api` project let’s create a new folder called `Database`.
+Inside your `Api` project let's create a new folder called `Database`.
 Inside of that folder make a class `Book.cs`:

 ```cs
 namespace Api.Database